Modeling Extensive Defects in Metals through Classical Potential-Guided Sampling and Automated Configuration Reconstruction: RESULTS

-This section explores the differences between the cluster dataset shown in Fig. \ref{fig1}a and the periodic dataset from Fig. \ref{fig1}b, alongside the basic dataset informed by domain knowledge.
-We will examine their localized atomic environments (LAEs) and assess MLIP training performance to identify key distinctions.
-This examination is conducted using the SOAP descriptor \cite{SOAP-2013} with parameters set as $r_\text{cut}$ = 5 \AA, $n_\text{max}$ = 12, and $l_\text{max}$ = 10 \cite{Himanen2020}.
-The results are visualized in Fig. \ref{fig2}a, where the first two principal components (PCs) are plotted against each other.
+We generate both the cluster dataset and the periodic dataset following the procedure outlined in Fig. \ref{fig1}a.
+All large-scale simulations are driven using the EAM-Zhou potential \cite{Zhou2004}.
+We then explore the differences between the cluster dataset shown in Fig. \ref{fig1}a and the periodic dataset from Fig. \ref{fig1}b, alongside the basic dataset informed by domain knowledge.
+This examination is conducted by analyzing the difference in the SOAP descriptor \cite{SOAP-2013} with parameters set as $r_\text{cut}$ = 5 \AA, $n_\text{max}$ = 12, and $l_\text{max}$ = 10 \cite{Himanen2020}.
+The results are visualized in Fig. \ref{fig2}d, where the first two principal components (PCs) are plotted against each other.
 In the basic dataset, the majority of atomic environments exhibit PC1 values less than 0, with some data points extending into a long arm, representing surface atoms.
 The cluster dataset, conversely, divides into two groups: a smaller group that aligns closely with the main portion of the basic dataset and a larger group that positions itself above the extended arm of the basic dataset.
 This larger group primarily comprises surface atoms, a logical outcome given their proximity to the free surface.
-The smaller group represents target atoms situated at the center of each cluster configuration.
+The smaller group represents target atoms located at the center of each cluster configuration, which correspond to the LAEs of defects.
 The size disparity between these groups indicates that only a small fraction of LAEs directly contribute to target defects, while the majority, being surface atoms, do not inform the force and energy calculations of non-surface atoms.
-Unlike the cluster dataset, the periodic dataset forms a single cohesive group containing all target atoms from the cluster dataset.
-There is an overlapping region between the periodic and basic datasets, marked by a dashed line, suggesting shared common LAEs.
-This overlap signifies that the periodic configurations created via our PCC-GCMC method exhibit characteristics similar to those identified in Ref \cite{Kong2023}, with data points in this region likely corresponding to the perfect BCC lattice.
-Additionally, other data points in the periodic dataset represent inserted atoms from the GCMC process.
-Although these LAEDs are not explicitly defined in the initial EIP-AL (such as non-compact screw core discovered in Fig. \ref{S1}), they may prove instrumental in exploring other types of unknown plastic deformations, which we will discuss further in the following section.